PoisotLab/ms_network_prediction/manuscript.md

 forecasting model, the resolution of the forecast's predictions shrinks, and therefore the modeler be mindful of the trade-off between resolution and accuracy in any forecasting model.

-## Probelm Zone...
-### What does interaction strength mean?

-Interaction strength, unlike the qualitative presence/absence interaction, is the quantification of an interaction.
-It can be seen as its relative importance [@Heleno2014EcoNet] or the direct effect of one species on another over a period of time [@Wootton2005MeaInt].
-Interaction strength can be expressed by a multitude of different metrics, generally depending on the type of interaction, for example trophic interaction versus plant-pollinator interactions, and the study objectives [@Berlow2004IntStr, @Wootton2005MeaInt] but the general measure is usually expressed as a frequency or biomass [@Heleno2014EcoNet] over a period of time.
-While interaction strength might take multiple forms, it can generally be divided into two main categories as suggested by @Berlow2004IntStr: it can either be seen as the strength of an individual species-to-species link or as the effect that the changes in one species has on the dynamic of other species or on the whole community.
-Despite the multiple possibilities, one recurring observation throughout many studies is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].

-The additional layer of information brought by interaction strength to the underlying network topology is an important one.
-Indeed, knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa, @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
-Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within a the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

-It remains that the analysis of interaction strength from empirical estimation is highly prone to biases since networks quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from strength of a whole species interaction [@Wells2013SpeInt].
-Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to do from natural communities [@Wootten1997EstTesa, @Sala2002ComDis, @Wootton2005MeaInt], espically due to the large number of species composing communities, the multiple paths species can affect one another, and the possibility that the interaction strength functions might not have a linear response [@Wootton2005MeaInt].
-Furthermore, interaction strength is extremely variable and context dependant and can be influenced by indirect effects, density dependence, spatial and temporal variation, and community composition [@Wootton2005MeaInt].
-Inferring interaction strengths is a key step in linking species interactions to broader ecosystem processes and has the possibility to be done with relatively easily accessible data such as body size, abundance, density and metabolic rates [@Berlow2004IntStr].

 # References